 HMO (Health Maintenance Organization) – One of two primary plan types, contrasting PPO.
 An HMO plan offers access to select network hospitals and doctors at a lower rate.
 With an HMO plan, you are often directed to specialists through the referral of a primary care physician.
 This can be a good option for someone when looking for a more affordable plan.

-In-Network – In-network refers to doctors, hospitals, pharmacies, laboratories, clinics, and facilities that work with your insurance plan through a maintained contract between the healthcare provider and the health insurance company.
-Choosing an "In-network" physician or facility will often save you on out-of-pocket expenses.
+In-Network – In-network refers to doctors, hospitals, pharmacies, laboratories, clinics, and facilities that work with your insurance plan through a maintained contract between the health care provider and the health insurance company.
+Choosing an "In-network" physician or facility will often save you on out of pocket expenses.

-Medically Necessary – When deciding whether to cover a medication or service, the insurance company considers whether the service is a medical necessity.
+Medically Necessary – When deciding whether to cover a medication or service, the insurance company considers whether the service has a medical necessity.
 It's just as it sounds, determining whether the medical service is reasonably expected to prevent, treat, or in some way improve the symptoms of an illness or condition.